dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 container.
 Sometimes this is for literal values, and sometimes it is for addresses.
 Reading literal values is easy and efficient, they are simply copied into the address passed in as the third argument, as the bitwise `&` operator is used for.
-This is why the `u64 keystr = 0, bytecount = 0;` is in the code, to declare the sizes of these storage containers as 64 bits, unsigned.
+This is why `u64 keystr = 0, bytecount = 0;` is in the code, to declare the sizes of these storage containers as 64 bits, unsigned.

 In `bpftrace`, almost all storage is done in 64 bit unsigned integers like this, and it is a pretty normal standard to just use a container that is the size of a machine word on modern microprocessors.
-This is because typing information is handled differently in `bpftrace`, and reads are cast to the appropriate storage class for their type before they occur.
+This is because type information is handled differently in `bpftrace`, and reads are cast to the appropriate storage class for their type before they occur.

-As it turns out, for reading types properly, it is best with `bcc` to match the storage class to the argument type you are trying to read, otherwise the result of a type mismatch on the probe read may result in a 0 value.
+As it turns out, for reading types properly, it is best with `bcc` to match the storage class to the argument type being read, otherwise the result of a type mismatch on the probe read may result in a 0 value.

-To fix this problem, which is something also encountered in a separate report Ruby USDT tracing [@usdt-report-doc], the Systemtap wiki page [@stap-wiki-ust] has an explanation on the ELF note format, which is also used by `libstapsdt` when generating type signatures for probe arguments.
+To fix this problem, which is something also encountered in a separate report on Ruby USDT tracing [@usdt-report-doc], the Systemtap wiki page [@stap-wiki-ust] has an explanation on the ELF note format, which is also used by `libstapsdt` when generating type signatures for probe arguments.

 The command `readelf --notes` can be used to show the probe addresses that are added by the `systemtap` dtrace compatibility headers, supplying `sys/sdt.h` to